bwsw/t-streams/docs/source/Ts-Architecture.rst

 Each stream is assigned to a Master server that has a Common role.
 All operations within each stream will be sent to its server.

 For example, there are 3 streams in the process - Stream 1, Stream 2 and Stream 3.
-Each of the streams is assigned to a Server that it sends operations to.
+Each of the streams is assigned to a Server.
 So we involve 3 servers with a Common role into the processing.
 Producer 1 working with Stream 1 connects to Server 1.
 Producer 2 working with Stream 2 connects to Server 2.
 Producer 3 working with Stream 3 connects to Server 3.

-One more server with a CheckpointGroup role should be added to the cluster to perform all operations for a Checkpoint Group in the process.
-So all Producers in the runtime will connect to the CheckointGroup server to send operations containing the operations common for all streams in the process.
+One more server with a CheckpointGroup role should be added to the cluster to perform all operations common for all streams in the process.
+So all Producers in the runtime will connect to the CheckointGroup server to send operations containing the operations for a Producer or Checkpoint Group object.

 .. figure:: _static/Architecture-Scale.png